Featured image of post Virtual Machines: Notes

 Restart.

 Open Services app.
-Find WINFSP and start it.
+Find WINFSP or VirtIO-FS Service and start it.
 Also set it to “Automatic”.

 The folder will appear as HostShare on “This PC”.